Pyrophoricity analysis

 Pyrophoricity analysis can be applied to a wide range of industrial materials and by-products, including:

-- Fine metal powders (aluminum, magnesium, uranium, etc.)
+- Fine metallic powders (aluminum, magnesium, uranium, etc.)

 - Organometallic compounds